google/swiftshader/README.md

 Introduction
 ------------

-SwiftShader is a high-performance CPU-based implementation of the Vulkan, OpenGL ES, and Direct3D 9 graphics APIs<sup>1</sup><sup>2</sup>.
+SwiftShader is a high-performance CPU-based implementation of the Vulkan and OpenGL ES graphics APIs<sup>1</sup><sup>2</sup>.
 Its goal is to provide hardware independence for advanced 3D graphics.

 Building
 --------